 We thought all was fine Purrkins just had the zoomies, and his pupils were huge and overly sensitive to any noise.
 The zoomies and being wired has happened in the past, with his biopsy surgery.
 An hour or so after he was home he had some reaction with his breathing, he wanted to cough and couldn’t, multiple swallows, trying to catch his breath, it is hard to describe it looked like he was going to have an asthma attack.
 I was ready to do mouth-to-mouth and take him back to MSU!
 It did end up resolving & working itself out.
 What seemed like furever was only minutes!
 Scared the poop out of us & I was up most of the night ensuring Purrkins was still breathing!
 I have noted the different meds that were used – DO NOT USE again on his yearly exam and in his charts everywhere!

 Purrkins still had the Zoomies Saturday morning, and finally late afternoon the zoomies expired!

 Saxton 💭 Is it always about him?
 No, it’s really not!
-Saxton needs his own blog the poor guy he has lots to say!
+Saxton needs a blog the poor guy he has lots to say!
 You can see Sexy Saxton has lost weight too!!

 P.S.
-Purrkins is still using his farabloc every day, and we have seen a huge difference!
+Purrkins is still using his farabloc every day, and we have seen an enormous difference!
 He has not had any phantom limb episodes, and the twitching has decreased!
 I look forward to telling Dr. Matt about that as well, he was not familiar with the farabloc blanket but knew we were going to give it a try.

 Until our next update…….